SFH-Foundation/sfhfoundation/docs/videos/conversations/highwood.md

 ## Morning in the Plantation

-_By Shaykh Fadhlalla Haeri, from the book "The Four Journeys"_.
+_From the book "The Four Journeys"_.

 Parchment-like, thin as a muslin veil,
 The radiant green banana fronds glistened